Black Mamba Hyperrush Ingredients, FDA Warning & Side Effects [Review]

 Before purchasing ephedra products from online sellers, be aware of their reputation, and most specifically, the ingredients of the products listed.
 Know how the ingredients listed work in the body.
 A number of ephedra products also contain some form of caffeine, some in extremely high milligram strengths.

-Most users will not be able to find ephedra products in traditional stores such as GMC, Wal-Mart, CVS, or Walgreens pharmacies.
+Most users will not be able to find ephedra products in traditional stores such as GNC, Wal-Mart, CVS, or Walgreens pharmacies.

 Most energy products available on shelves today are marketed as ephedra-free energy formulas.
 However, consumers may find a variety of ephedra products for sale on eBay and Amazon, depending on how they’re marketed.